NeilJustice/FileRevisor/README.md

 The CPU and storage hardware which generated the above performance numbers is a 32-core 64-thread AMD Threadripper 2990WX with a 512 GB Samsung 970 PRO NVMe drive.

-### FileRevisor Code Structure As It Appears In Visual Studio Code On Linux
+### FileRevisor code structure as it appears in Visual Studio Code on Linux

 Shown in this screenshot is function `FileRevisorArgsParser::ParseArgs` which uses the excellent single-header command line arguments parsing library [docopt.cpp](https://github.com/docopt/docopt.cpp) to parse FileRevisor's command line arguments: